Install and Deploy - Offline (Linux)

 Set the bitwarden user ownership of the

 sudo chown -R bitwarden:bitwarden /opt/bitwarden

 Configure your machine

 To configure your machine with the assets required for your Bitwarden server:

-If you've created a Bitwarden User & Directory, complete the following as the
+If you have created a Bitwarden user & directory, complete the following as the

 bitwarden user from the